MEDICAL / PHARMACEUTICAL ERRORS

-The Virginia Department of Health’s website uses Google Translate to provide Covid information to non-English speakers.
-Spanish-readers were told that the COVID-19 vaccine was 'not necessary' instead of 'The vaccine is not legally mandated but we recommend that you get it once it is available'.
+The Virginia Department of Health’s website used Google Translate to provide Covid information to non-English speakers.
+Spanish-readers were told that the COVID-19 vaccine was 'not necessary' instead of 'The vaccine is not legally mandated but is recommended.'

 Victoria, Australia to spend $14 million on more multicultural coronavirus support after translation bungles.
-Translations of COVID-related information at both the federal and state levels revealed a mix of inconsistent and incomplete messaging.
+Translations of COVID-related information revealed confusing, inconsistent and incomplete messaging.
 In this poster about face masks Farsi and Arabic were combined.

 'To-go' suggests portable.
 Instead this expression has been translated to the African country - Togo.
 The real meaning is lost in French as it appears to be a 'Bib from Togo'.

 Coca-Cola’s attempt to combine English and New Zealand’s indigenous language backfired.
 The English use of mate is common in New Zealand and Kia Ora is a common Maori greeting for Hello.
-The combination however translates into the native language as 'Hello, Death'.
+The combination however translates into Maori as 'Hello, Death'.

 When a company does not invest in quality translations their image suffers.
-An accident in Beijing has highlighted a mistranslation.
+An accident in Beijing highlighted a mistranslation.
 The ‘autopilot driver-assist function’ helps drivers change lanes, maintain speed and find parking spaces.
-In Chinese, the same feature, says the car can drive itself.
+In Chinese, however it says the car can drive itself.